keithphw/Defiance/README.md

 This was slightly modified from the excellent Sydney Engine v.
 0.2, made by Keith Woodward,  whom can find me on the forums at www.javagaming.org or contact through keithphw@hotmail.com .
 If you'd like to expand on this game, you can download the source code of Sydney Engine on www.javagaming.org, just search for 'SydneyEngine'.

+* For more information, please consult the wiki.

 ### Contribution guidelines ###

 * For changes, please consult the ChangeLog.

 TODO:

 Fix internet gameplay, make networking more dependable

 Achievements??? - 1st kill, 3rd, 10th, 20th, 30th, 50th, 75th, 100th, 150th, 300th, 500th kills